How to make the pixel stretch effect on your phone

 Pull the stretch

 Each side of the bar has an arrow.
 Tap one for a clean, straight stretch, or press and drag it to sketch a curving path out across the photo.
-This is where the ribbon is born.
+That first pull creates the ribbon.

 Shape the curve